FelixdenBreejen/TabForestPFN/README.md

 ```

-Then you can make fine-tune the model like this:
+Then you can fine-tune the model like this:

 ``` Model Training
 trainer = TrainerFinetune(cfg, model, n_classes=2)